TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Get rewards twice as fast when you use your JCPenney Credit Card.

-\*Get details: Home Flash Sale | Today Online Only!
-Extra 30% Off\* $100 or More Or, Extra 25% Off\* Select Home Already 40-60% Off Or, Extra 20% Off\* Select Furniture, Mattresses, Custom Blinds and Shades

-May 13 | Code: GOSHOP98

-\*Exclusions and details: Shop Home Flash Sale Now Shop Bedding Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses Penney Days Sale | Buy 1 Get 1 For .01 Apparel from Arizona, St. John's Bay and more, plus select home items\*
+\*Get details: Penney Days Sale | Buy 1 Get 1 For .01 Apparel from Arizona, St. John's Bay and more, plus select home items\*

 In Store and Online | Ends May 15